 Question: How do I cancel my SR-22 once my three years are up?

-Answer: The steps to take off the SR-22 financial responsibility filing from your car insurance policy may vary slightly from state to state, but typically what you must do is simple.
+Answer: Removing the SR-22 financial responsibility filing from your car insurance policy may vary slightly from state to state, but it's typically a simple process.

 First, you should contact your Department of Motor Vehicles (DMV) to verify your three-year requirement for carrying the SR-22 is over.
 You can skip this step if you have already received a letter from the DMV, or state, saying your SR-22 is no longer needed.